-Important: TCG-compliant systems that had IBM Client Security Software Version 4.0x installed must uninstall IBM Client Security Software version 4.0x and clear the chip before installing this version of IBM Client Security Software.
+Important: Systems that had IBM Client Security Software Version 4.0x installed must uninstall IBM Client Security Software version 4.0x and clear the chip before installing this version of IBM Client Security Software.
 Failure to do so might result in an installation failure, or non-responsive software.